shomerj/pytorch-training-template/README.md

 <h1> Pytorch Classification Training Template </h1>

-A Pytroch training template to ease the processes of training.
+A Pytorch training template to ease the processes of training.

 <h2>Features </h2>